sanhng/nhungnguoivodanh/Home.md

     json/jackson/databind               123    2745    2619    4234    4325    4486    7231    485   261
     json/fastjson/databind              122    1841    1698    1608    1672    1730    3571    486   262

+Columns: <br/>
+* create: create an object (using the classes specified by the serialization tool)
+* ser: create an object and serialize it
+* +same: serialize the same object (i.e. doesn’t include creation time)
+* deser: deserialize an object
+* +shal: deserialize an object and access the top-level fields
+* +deep: deserialize an object and access all the fields
+* total: create + serialize + deserialize and access all fields
+* size: the size of the serialized data
+* +dfl: the size of the serialized data compressed with Java’s built-in implementation of DEFLATE (zlib)